max-mapper/get-dat/markdown/03-working-with-json.md

 ## Import the JSON into dat

-Import the data into dat:
+Import the data into dat, under a dataset called 'people':

 ```
-dat import people.json --json
+dat import people.json --json -d people
 ```

-Now you should be able to get the data back out of dat by running `dat cat`.
-This command is named after the UNIX command called `cat` which prints out the contents of files.
+Now you should be able to get the data back out of dat by running `dat export -d people`.

-The output of `dat cat` should be something like this:
+The output of `dat export -d people` should be something like this:

 ```
 $ dat cat
-{"name":"alice","age":"35","key":"chz650a020000oxa5zpzmd9aj","version":1}
+{"name":"alice","age":"35","key":"chz650a020000oxa5zpzmd9aj"}
-{"name":"bob","age":"34","key":"chz650a040001oxa5bpa1ae5s","version":1}
+{"name":"bob","age":"34","key":"chz650a040001oxa5bpa1ae5s"}
 ```

-The `key` and `version` fields were added by dat.
-Every row of data in dat needs to have both of these.
-If they aren't in the incoming data then dat will generate them automatically.
+The `key` was added by dat.
+Every row of data in dat needs to a key.
+If it isnt in the incoming data then dat will generate it automatically.

 Picking a `key` is an important thing to consider doing.
 Data in dat can only efficiently be accessed by `key`.
-Keys also must be unique, meaning there can only be one row per key for the whole dat database (but there *can* be multiple versions of a row).
+Keys also must be unique, meaning there can only be one row per key for the whole dat database.

 Run the import command again:

 ```
-dat import people.json --json
+dat import people.json -d people
 ```

 Now when you do `dat cat` you should see duplicates!

 ```
 $ dat cat
-{"name":"alice","age":"35""key":"chz650a020000oxa5zpzmd9aj","version":1}
+{"name":"alice","age":"35""key":"chz650a020000oxa5zpzmd9aj"}
-{"name":"bob","age":"34","key":"chz650a040001oxa5bpa1ae5s","version":1}
+{"name":"bob","age":"34","key":"chz650a040001oxa5bpa1ae5s"}
-{"name":"alice","age":"35","key":"chz65ge3z0000qiq4n711iaka","version":1}
+{"name":"alice","age":"35","key":"chz65ge3z0000qiq4n711iaka"}
-{"name":"bob","age":"34","key":"chz65ge420001qiq4q15as2ga","version":1}
+{"name":"bob","age":"34","key":"chz65ge420001qiq4q15as2ga"}
 ```

 This is because our data doesn't have a `key` in it, so dat just assumes the data is new data.